Law School Admission Test: Scoring

 The LSAT is a standardized test in that LSAC adjusts raw scores to fit an expected norm to overcome the likelihood that some administrations may be more difficult than others.
 Normalized scores are distributed on a scale with a low of 120 to a high of 180.

 The LSAT system of scoring is predetermined and does not reflect test takers' percentile.
 The relationship between raw questions answered correctly (the "raw score") and scaled score is determined before the test is administered, through a process called equating.
 This means that the conversion standard is set beforehand, and the distribution of percentiles can vary during the scoring of any particular LSAT.

 Adjusted scores lie in a bell curve, tapering off at the extremes and concentrating near the median.
 For example, there might be a 3–5 question difference between a score of 175 and a score of 180, but the difference between a 155 from a 160 could be 9 or more questions—this is because the LSAT uses an ordinal grading system.
 Although the exact percentile of a given score will vary slightly between examinations, there tends to be little variance.
 The 50th percentile is typically a score of about 151; the 90th percentile is around 165 and the 99th is about 173.
 A 178 or better usually places the examinee in the 99.9th percentile.

 Examinees have the option of canceling their scores within six calendar days after the exam, before they get their scores.
 LSAC still reports to law schools that the student registered for and took the exam, but releases no score.
-Test takers typically receive their scores by e-mail between three and four weeks after the exam.
+Test takers typically receive their scores online between three and four weeks after the exam.
 There is a formal appeals process for examinee complaints, which has been used for proctor misconduct, peer misconduct, and occasionally for challenging a question.
 In very rare instances, specific questions have been omitted from final scoring.

-University of North Texas economist Michael Nieswiadomy has conducted several studies (in 1998, 2006, and 2008) derived from LSAC data.
-In the most recent study, Nieswiadomy took the LSAC's categorization of test-takers in terms of their undergraduate college and university academic major study areas, and grouped a total of 162 major study areas into 29 categories, finding the averages of each major:
+University of North Texas economist Michael Nieswiadomy has conducted several studies (in 1998, 2006, 2010, 2014, 2017, and 2024) derived from LSAC data.
+In the 2024 study, Nieswiadomy took the LSAC's categorization of test-takers in terms of their undergraduate college and university academic major study areas, and grouped a total of 154 major study areas into 30 categories, finding the averages of each major: